History of figure skating: 1500s to 1800s

-The next step in the development of ice skating came in 1742, when the first ice skating association was formed, the Edinburgh Skating Club.
+In 1713, bladed ice skates were used for the first time in North America.
+The next step in the development of ice skating came in 1744, when the first ice skating association in the world was formed, the Edinburgh Skating Club.
 The first instructional book concerning ice skating was published in London in 1772.
 The book, written by a British artillery lieutenant, Robert Jones, describes basic figure skating forms such as circles and figure eights.
 The book was written solely for men, as women did not normally ice skate in the late 18th century.
 It was with the publication of this manual that ice skating split into its two main disciplines, speed skating and figure skating.